dwp/slack-api-export/readme.md

 1. A Symfony PHP application which contains the project code, this code is runnable in three different containers.
    1. http - this container runs a web server on port 8000.
-   2. sync - this container runs a command which synchronises data for any team which has added the app in Slack.
+   2. console - this container runs console command which allows the running of batch jobs.
-   3. export - this container dumps all data within MongoDB to JSON files.
 2. A localtunnel.me container which provides a tunnel to make the code accessible for the Slack OAuth exchange.
 3. A MongoDB database container.